axlecoffee/guildbot/SETUP.md

 - **messagelogging** allows you to log all raw messages to a channel.
 Should really only be used for debugging.

 - **relogOnKick** allows the bot to re-login **relogAmount** of times after getting kicked from the server.
 The **relogAmount** limit exists to stop the account from getting accidentally banned for spam-logins in case some error occurs.

+- **ServerJoinLeaveMessages** defines if the guild members logging on/off should be displayed in discord.

+- **GuildJoinLeaveMessages** defines if members joining or leaving the guild should be displayed in discord.
+Aditionally, **Logging** defines if a copy of the message should be sent to the logs channel with extended information.

+- **autoInviteOnApp** defines if members should be automatically invited by the minecraft bot once their applications in the discord server are successfull.

+**guildAppReqs** defines settings used in the guild application process. **textReqs** is an array of strings that define simple requirements unenforceable by the bot. **minNetworkLevel** is the minimum hypixel network level required for members to be able to join.

 **starboard** contains configuration options for the starboard feature